Stephen Carter Scholarship Brings Opportunity to Serendipity Students

 The purpose of the Stephen Carter Scholarship Fund is to advance “next steps” in the lives of Serendipity Students.
 Next steps can include any pursuit in which skills acquired at Serendipity are transferred to other settings.
 Students may apply for assistance in covering costs to take a class, join a sport, pursue a hobby, or own a laptop necessary for future learning and job searches.
 When Serendipity middle school and high school students need support to continue their personal growth and learning in the community, they can find that assistance from the Stephen Carter Scholarship Fund.

 Stephen Carter was an active and transformative Board Member for Serendipity, serving between 2003 and 2013.
 He first became acquainted with our program when he toured Serendipity as part of a process matching an executive from The Standard with an opening on the Serendipity Board.
 Stephen believed deeply in the promise and potential of Serendipity students.
-Even after he left the Serendipity Board in 2013, Steve remained a loyal friend, an Ex-Officio board member, and an advocate for the organization.
+After Stephen’s unexpected passing in 2016, his family and friends honored his love for Serendipity by creating a The Stephen Carter Scholarship Fund.

 A big thank you to Stephen’s family and friends for continuing his legacy through a scholarship that helps our students thrive!